-I am a psychologist working with children and families in the NHS.
+I am a psychologist working with children and families in the NHS, UK.
 I am also qualified as an educational psychologist and keep contacts with that world through teaching and professional work.
 I am a personal construct therapist and that philosophy permeates every aspect of my work and style in therapy, consultations, supervision and working with teams.
 For nearly 40 years, I have been working with children and their families and teachers.
 I started my professional life as a residential social worker and then as a teacher in a residential special school for children with significant social, emotional and behavioural difficulties, many of whom had autism and/or ADHD, and/or attachment problems, though none had any diagnoses in those days.
 In 1989 I became educational psychologist in Leicester and then in Coventry.
 Since 1997 I have been a clinical psychologist in a specialist mental health service.

 I am involved in teaching and training about autism and about personal construct psychology.
 I am part of the Coventry Constructivist Centre.
 I also deliver some of the PCP teaching on the Birmingham University Educational Psychology doctoral course.
 If you are interested in how I work with young people, have a look at some of the papers and the chapters in the ebook on the resources page.
 Outside work, my husband and I were foster carers for children with difficult behaviour and we have four adopted children.
 I am qualified as a clinical psychologist, an educational psychologist, a Personal Construct Psychology counsellor and a teacher of children with special educational needs.

 Copyright (c)2020.
 All Rights Reserved.

 Hit counter: 171988